 Car Seat/Bassinet Capabilities

 The City Mini GT2 Double accepts one infant car seat and is compatible with several car seat brands.
-There are adapters for the City Go infant seat, Graco SnugRide ClickConnect, Maxi Cosi, Nuna and Cybex/Clek seats.
+There are adapters for the Maxi Cosi/Be Safe/Cybex, Britax, Graco and Baby Jogger seats.
 All sold separately.

-Otherwise, the stroller seats recline to a near flat position so you can lay infants in them without a car seat, or you can use one (or two!!)
-Baby Jogger prams (City Mini 2 version goes with both the City Mini GT2 Double and City Mini 2 Double) to create a bassinet for your babies 0-6 months of age.
+Otherwise, the stroller seats recline to a near flat position so you can lay infants in them without a car seat.

 To answer the question: can I use it for twins?
-With the bassinets: yes; car seats: no.
+Laying the seats flat: yes; car seats: no.

 The four wheels on the GT2 Double are 8.5” all-terrain, forever air, rubber tires, which never need to be pumped yet still feel and ride like air-filled tires.
-This is a major upgrade from the regular City Mini, which has plastic tires.
 On the flipside, compared to full-sized all-terrain doubles that have huge (16”!) air-filled tires that often go flat or need to be pumped up occasionally, this is a big perk.
 Believe me, not having to pump your stroller tires every month is HUGE; it’s always such an annoyance.

-A definite upgrade on the GT2 Double from its predecessor is that it now has all-wheel suspension (it used to only offer front wheel suspension) which makes for a really nice, smooth ride; though you’re not going to take it off-roading, this stroller rides really well over uneven, bumpy terrain, like cobblestones and pavement cracks, as well as grass, mulch, rocks, etc. Compared to a “regular” double stroller, like a Sit N Stand or even City Mini: the difference in the ride is night and day!
+A definite upgrade on the GT2 Double from its predecessor is that it now has all-wheel suspension (it used to only offer front wheel suspension) which makes for a really nice, smooth ride; though you’re not going to take it off-roading, this stroller rides really well over uneven, bumpy terrain, like cobblestones and pavement cracks, as well as grass, mulch, rocks, etc. Compared to a “regular” double stroller, like a Sit N Stand: the difference in the ride is night and day!
 For real.

-The fold is just as awesome as on the regular City Mini Double 2 version and the footprint is roughly the same — tight and compact, especially for an all-terrain double stroller!
-The only other stroller in this class (compact all-terrain) is the Valco Baby Neo Twin, which is much more lightweight.
+The fold is just as awesome as its always been and the footprint is roughly the same — tight and compact, especially for an all-terrain double stroller!
 This is another major selling point for those who live in smaller urban spaces.